-After years of wanting to affect real change on employee engagement but lacking the tools to do so, Jill Lehman, Ontario Systems’ Chief People Officer, and her team explored Emplify, and decided the solution checked all the right boxes and solved for many of the challenges they were having.
+After years of wanting to affect real change on employee engagement but lacking the tools to do so, Jill Lehman, Ontario Systems’ Chief People Officer, and her team explored our products, and decided our solutions checked all the right boxes and solved for many of the challenges they were having.
 “Adding Emplify Insights for our employees was a no-brainer; it allows us to dive deeper into the issues and uncover what’s causing disengagement,” she said.

 Rather than be discouraged by these findings, the Ontario leadership team saw it as a great opportunity to solidify job roles post-restructuring.
 “Role clarity was a big deal for us; we really drove home the message with our leaders that this is your opportunity to help people understand their roles and why they exist, and how their work impacts the business.
-We knew role clarity was a problem before, but now we have the tools to actually measure and improve on it,” said Kira Childers, LMS Manager for Ontario Systems, who project manages the solution and owns activation of employee engagement initiatives for the organization.
+We knew role clarity was a problem before, but now we have the tools to actually measure and improve on it,” said Kira Childers, Employee Engagement and Systems Manager for Ontario Systems, who project manages the solution and owns activation of employee engagement initiatives for the organization.

 Ontario’s vice presidents and general managers have embraced and experienced that measuring employee engagement can lead to better business results, and those leaders have been critical to driving employee participation.
 “I’ve seen a huge change in the level of attention from our leadership team when it comes to employee engagement.
 We weren’t really focusing on it before, but now our leaders are encouraging people and making participation from their teams a priority.
 The more responses we get, the better our data.
 They’ve done a great job mobilizing their teams.
 It shows that what people say matters to them,” said Childers.

-In just one quarter, Ontario Systems went from a 78 percent employee response rate to an impressive 92 percent response rate.
+In just one quarter, Ontario Systems went from a 78% employee response rate to an impressive 92% response rate.
 Their employees are seeing that leadership is listening to their feedback and using it to make positive changes in the organization.
 This increase in participation also shows that the employees who were previously fearful of completing internal surveys now feel it’s safe to share their honest feedback and they trust that their names and responses are kept confidential.
-(Emplify also has a 5+ rule, in which data can’t be sliced and diced on teams with fewer than five people—another way to keep employees’ identities protected.)

 “Emplify provides data around things you would normally just feel.
 You may have this sense that there are problems but you don’t know exactly what or why, and with Insights’ conditions and drivers, you see clearly and specifically those areas your teams need to address,” said Childers.

-Ontario Systems has made amazing progress in a short amount of time and their overall employee engagement (Emplify Score) has increased quarter-over-quarter.
+Ontario Systems has made amazing progress in a short amount of time and their overall employee engagement score has increased quarter-over-quarter.
 Senior leadership buy-in and effective communication have been key.
-The leadership team has done a phenomenal job driving a culture of engagement and regularly communicates the “why” of business decisions—both team- and company-wide—with employees, to show them why their work matters and how they make an impact.
+The leadership team has done a phenomenal job driving a culture of engagement and regularly communicates the “why” of business decisions — both team- and company-wide — with employees, to show them why their work matters and how they make an impact.